quentinhardy/odat/README.md

 ./odat.py all -s 192.168.142.73 -p 1521
 ```
 ODAT will search valid SID.
 It will search valid Oracle accounts on each Oracle Instance (SID) found.
+You can specify an option for credentials (see *--accounts-file*, *--accounts-files*, *--login-as-pwd*).
-For each valid account on each valid instance (SID), it will give you what each user can do (execute system commands on the database server, read files, etc).
+For each valid account on each valid instance (SID), it will give you what each user can do (e.g. reverse shell, read files, become DBA).

 * If you known a SID (ex: *ORCL*):
 ```bash